chiefenne/JETI_EX_BUS/README.md

 <br>

 The Pyboard is in a small housing and a Jeti REX6 receiver is attached.
-The yellow wire (channel 6) splits into two wires (one with a 2.4kOhm resistor as per the Jeti specification) which are connected to TX(Y9) and RX(Y10) on UART(3) on the Pyboard.
+The yellow wire (here channel 6 on the receiver) splits into two wires (one with a 2.4kOhm resistor as per the Jeti specification) which are connected to TX(Y9) and RX(Y10) on UART(3) on the Pyboard.
 The black wire establishes a common ground.
 The receiver is powered by a 4S NiMH accumulator via channel 1.
 Channel 6 of the receiver was set to "Ex Bus" (see image below) in the device manager of the Jeti transmitter.

 ### Channel setup in the device manager of the transmitter